 United Way of Greater New Haven is a member of United Way Worldwide ("UWW").
 UWW is a national leadership organization for the United Way movement.
 Membership in UWW constitutes an affiliate relationship under the Internal Revenue Service ("IRS") definition of Federated Fundraising Agencies.
-The payment reported is a quota support payment to UWW for which this United Way receives, among other services, the right to use the national brand in charitable endeavors, national advocacy of issues, member education and training, centralized creation and support for marketing of fundraising campaigns, fostering relationships with national organizations that support multiple members, establishment and monitoring of compliance with standards of accountability by members, and promotion of concept of local community impact on a national scale.
-The UWW membership fees were \$66,541 for the year ended June 30, 2023.
+The payment reported is a quota support payment to UWW for which this United Way receives, among other services, the right to use the national brand in charitable endeavors, national advocacy of issues, member education and training, centralized creation and support for marketing of fundraising campaigns, fostering relationships with national organizations that support multiple members, establishment and monitoring of compliance with standards of accountability by members, establishment of policies and processes that improve operational efficiencies among members, and promotion of concept of local community impact on a national scale.
+The UWW membership fees were \$79,713 for the year ended June 30, 2024.